 Committed to Transparency

 At Sanofi US, we are focused on making a difference in patients’ lives.
-To ensure the availability of new medicines, we often seek to work and innovate with other individuals and organizations including physicians and teaching hospitals with a common aim to improve patient health.
+To ensure the availability of new medicines, we often seek to work and innovate with other individuals and organizations, including physicians, non-physician practitioners and teaching hospitals, with a common aim to improve patient health.
 We are fully committed to the financial transparency of these relationships; it is important to us to foster an understanding of these interactions and to prevent any real or perceived conflict of interest.

-Under federal law and implementing regulations (now referred to as “Open Payments”), issued by the Centers for Medicare and Medicaid Services (CMS) any payment or other transfer of value we make to a physician or teaching hospital is subject to collection and potential public reporting.
-Certain states have also enacted laws and regulations relating to transparency of interactions with healthcare professionals which often cover additional categories of healthcare professionals and are separate and in addition to the federal transparency reporting requirements.
+Under federal law and implementing regulations (now referred to as “Open Payments”), issued by the Centers for Medicare and Medicaid Services (CMS), any payment or other transfer of value we make to a physician, non-physician practitioner or teaching hospital is subject to collection and potential public reporting.
+Certain states have also enacted laws and regulations relating to transparency of interactions with healthcare professionals that often cover additional categories of healthcare professionals and are separate and in addition to the federal transparency reporting requirements.
 We are committed to complying with federal and applicable state laws and regulations today and in the future.

 Value of Collaboration

-Partnering with physicians and teaching hospitals is an integral part of Sanofi’s efforts to develop new medicines and treatments.
-Working with physicians leads to valuable feedback, improvements in patient care, developments in medical treatment, scientific advancements, and development of new medicines.
-We collaborate with physicians in a variety of ways, including: input on the design and running of clinical trials, interpretation of new scientific data, identification of unmet medical needs, publication of clinical trial results in medical journals, and presentation at medical conferences.
+Collaborating with healthcare professionals and healthcare organizations is an integral part of Sanofi’s efforts to develop new medicines and treatments.
+Working with physicians and non-physician practitioners leads to valuable feedback, improvements in patient care, developments in medical treatment, scientific advancements, and development of new medicines.
+We collaborate with healthcare professionals in a variety of ways, including: input on the design and running of clinical trials, interpretation of new scientific data, identification of unmet medical needs, publication of clinical trial results in medical journals, and presentation at medical conferences.
 We believe that when people understand the nature of these relationships, they are better able to understand the value and benefits of such collaboration.

 Research & Development of New Medicines

 Discovering and development of new medicines and treatments is a lengthy process that spans years and includes multiple clinical trials often involving hundreds or thousands of patients.
 These studies are required to show that a medicine is safe and effective to treat a particular disease or condition, and to meet the strict approval requirements of the US Food and Drug Administration (FDA) and other regulatory authorities.
-Conducting clinical studies would not be possible without the involvement of physicians, clinics and hospitals.
-We work with these healthcare practitioners to design trial programs, recruit patients, monitor safety and report study findings.
+Conducting clinical studies would not be possible without the involvement of healthcare professionals, clinics, and hospitals.
+We work with these healthcare practitioners to design trial programs, recruit patients, monitor safety, and report study findings.
 Such collaboration is critical to make new and effective medicines that advance patient care.

 Education of Healthcare Professionals about Health Conditions and Medicines

-Physicians value the opportunity to learn from their peers who have real-life experience with our medicines.
-To help facilitate this learning, we work with physicians and other healthcare professionals to serve as educators and speakers.
+Healthcare professionals value the opportunity to learn from their peers who have real-life experience with our medicines.
+To help facilitate this learning, we work with physicians and non-physician practitioners to serve as educators and speakers.
 Patients and caregivers may also participate in educational sessions with healthcare professionals on the proper use of Sanofi US medicines.
-We also interact with physicians and healthcare professionals and their staff with presentations that may be given by Sanofi representatives.
-Through these interactions, physicians may provide us with insights about patient care and we share information about our medicines including the benefits and risks, the diseases they treat, and the appropriate patients.
+We also interact with healthcare professionals and their staff with presentations that may be given by Sanofi US representatives.
+Through these interactions, healthcare professionals may provide us with insights about patient care, and we share information about our medicines, including the benefits and risks, the diseases they treat, and the appropriate patients.

 Corporate Giving and Support